uri-templates/uritemplate-test/README.md

 Each test file is a [JSON](http://tools.ietf.org/html/RFC6627) document containing an object whose properties are groups of related tests.

-Each group, in turn, is an object with two child objects:
+Each group, in turn, is an object with three children:

+* level - the level of the tests covered, as per the RFC (optional; if absent, assume level 4).
 * variables - an object representing the variables that are available to the tests in the suite
 * testcases - a list of testcases, where each case is a two-member list, the first being the template, the second being the template after variable interpolation.

 For example:

     {
       "Level 1 Examples" :
       {
+        "level": 1,
         "variables": {
            "var"   : "value",
            "hello" : "Hello World!"